themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 Refreshing your browser won't show much in the way of change, but we've set some important values as variables.

 First, we set the base value for the `$font-size` variable to 16 pixels.
-This is a good default, but you can move it up or down as needed by your site's design and it's audience.
-The next two lines build on this, setting the line-height to 1.5 &times; the base font size, which is set equal to one em.
+This is a good default, but you can move it up or down as needed by your site's design and its audience.
+The next two lines build on this, setting the line-height to 1.5 times the base font size, which we also set equal to one em.

 > {{ theme:partial src="aside-header" voice="erik" text="Ems vs. Pixels" }}
 >